Crassula nudicaulis L.

 Crassula nudicaulis var. nudicaulis, Crassula canescens, Crassula cephalophora, Crassula hirta, Crassula obfalcata, Crassula obvallaris, Crassula obvallata, Crassula platyphylla, Crassula sulcata, Globulea canescens, Globulea nudicaulis, Globulea obvallata, Globulea sulcata

-Crassula nudicaulis is a low-growing, perennial succulent of variable appearance but generally only up to 5 inches (12.5 cm) tall.
-The linear-obovate leaves have flattened upper surfaces, rounded undersides and may be pubescent or hairy.
-Margins and tips may be reddened and color up more extensively in full sun.
-Stem is short or none, more or less branched, carnose to slightly woody, hairy or hairless and with old leaves remaining attached at the base.
-The flowers are small and greenish in color.
-It flowers in spring and sometimes again in late summer.
+Crassula nudicaulis is a low-growing succulent of variable appearance but generally only up to 5 inches (12.5 cm) tall.
+The linear-obovate leaves have flattened upper surfaces, rounded undersides, and can be pubescent or hairy.
+Margins and tips can be reddened and color up more extensively in full sun.
+The stem is short or none, more or less branched, carnose to slightly woody, hairy or hairless, and with old leaves remaining attached at the base.
+Flowers are small and greenish and appear in spring and sometimes again in late summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).